elixir-europe/infectious-diseases-toolkit/human_biomolecular_data/ethical-legal-and-social-issues.md

 ---
-title: Regulatory considerations
+title: Ethical Legal and Social Issues
 description: Legal and ethical aspects and how to deal with them
 contributors: []
-page_id: hchd_regulatory_considerations
+page_id: hbd_elsi
 rdmkit:
   - name:
     url: